buildpacks-community/kpack-cli/docs/kp_build_logs.md

 The build defaults to the latest build number.
 The namespace defaults to the kubernetes current-context namespace.

+Use the flag --timestamps to include the timestamps for the logs

 ```
 kp build logs <image-name> [flags]
 ```